 Hoteliers are well aware of the importance of managing a hotel’s reputation.
-A large part of managing that reputation occurs online and includes monitoring review websites.
-Online reviews can oftentimes be one of the first impressions a guest may have of your hotel so it is important to have an active presence on review sites, which means responding to negative reviews as well as a handful of positive reviews.
-While hoteliers know this is important, it can be difficult to take time out of their busy schedule to constantly monitor review sites for new posts.
+A large part of maintaining that reputation occurs online and includes monitoring review websites.
+Online reviews can frequently be one of the first impressions a guest may have of your hotel.
+It is vital to have an active presence on review sites, which means responding to negative reviews as well as a handful of positive reviews.
+While hoteliers know this is important, it can be challenging to take time out of their busy schedules to constantly monitor review sites for new posts.

-In December of 2013, the social media management site HootSuite launched a new feature that allows users to easily monitor reviews from all major review sites including TripAdvisor, Yelp, Foursquare, and Google+ Local.
+The social media management site HootSuite launched a new feature that allows users to easily monitor reviews from all major review sites, including TripAdvisor and Yelp.
 Many hoteliers are already using HootSuite to manage various social media accounts, so adding online reviews to the mix is both convenient and helpful.

 How It Works

-Online reviews can be viewed in a feed on HootSuite that is powered by Reputology, a new app created by MIT graduates.
+Online reviews can be viewed in a feed on HootSuite that is powered by Reputology, an app created by MIT graduates.

 Here is an example of what the review feed will look like: